jrcain-usgs/asc-public-docs/README.md

 ### Adding your files

+> See [mkdocs material docs](https://squidfunk.github.io/mkdocs-material/getting-started/) for information on how to work with mkdoc's material theme and it's features.

 1. Determine what category your docs belong to by reading [the summary on the README](#understanding-the-doc-system).
 2. Write your either in Markdown or as a Jupyter notebook and add it under the directory for that category.
 3. Update `mkdocs.yml`, add a new file somewhere appropriate under `nav:`